HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 pip install -r env.txt
 ```

-3. Change all the Absolute Pathnames: "/path/to/" to your own path to UMOE file
+3. Replace all the absolute pathnames '/path/to/' with your specific path to the Uni-MoE file

 ## ⚡️ Uni-MOE Weights